CIF Southern California 2025 girls soccer playoff: Scores, matchups, game times (3-4-2025)

-The 2024 CIF Southern California boys soccer championship brackets have been released.
+The 2024 CIF Southern California girls soccer championship brackets were released Sunday.

-First-round games are set for Tuesday, March 4 and all five divisions conclude Saturday.
+First-round games were played Tuesday with the semifinals scheduled for Thursday and the championship matches are Saturday in each of the eight-team brackets.

 Top seeds are Santa Margarita (D1), Troy (D2), Warren (D3), Sage Hill (D4) and Tri-City Christian (D5).